marijnh/Postmodern/ROADMAP.md

 ## Sql support
-- [ ]   Hypothetical Set Aggregates Functions (rank, dense-rank, percent-rank, cume-dist) This is a current work-around using the def-sql-op :empty-set which is overly verbose.
-Better ideas would be welcomed.
+- [ ]   Hypothetical Set Aggregates Functions (rank, dense-rank, percent-rank, cume-dist)
 - [ ]   UUID (see e.g  https://github.com/michaeljforster/cl-postgres-plus-uuid)
         Postgresql has a uuid extension.
 A database owner needs to add the extension manually to the specific database, calling: create extension if not exists "uuid-ossp";